LiZhaoLab/DeNovoGene_Transcriptional_Regulation/README.md

 `network_analysis.py`
 - visualize the transcriptional regulatory network.
 - analyze the complexity of transcriptional regulations.

+`regression_and_AIC_analysis.R`
+- regression analysis between vis expression and other target genes across different RNA-seq samples.
+- AIC model for different regression analysis. the AIC analysis identified T~V as the best fit model.
+- visulization of the regression analysis. the figures including Figure 4 and Figure S8 in our original manuscript

 ## Required files
    ```